Xilinx/PYNQ-Networking/README.md

 ![](./block_diagram.jpg)

 ## Getting Started
+*Note: If you are on Ubuntu 15.10, please refer to [Wily Release](#wily-release) before you proceed to the next step.*

-To try this project, use the following command in a terminal:
+To try this project, use the following command in a terminal.

 ```
 sudo pip3.6 install --upgrade git+https://github.com/Xilinx/PYNQ-Networking.git